 Recommendations

-• Review your channel strategies and focus on strengthening your overall digitization.
+- Review your channel strategies and focus on strengthening your overall digitisation.
 Look at how you market, communicate and interact with your customers.
 Online is often less profitable, so you will need to model different financial scenarios to support the economics of operating online channels.

 Lesson 4: create resilience in your supply chain

-• Sustainable supply chains: with a shortage of essential products and increased focus on clean and safe products, the need for sustainable supply chains and responsible sourcing programs will accelerate following the coronavirus.
+- Sustainable supply chains: with a shortage of essential products and increased focus on clean and safe products, the need for sustainable supply chains and responsible sourcing programmes will accelerate following the coronavirus.

 Recommendations

-• Explore local sourcing in the short to medium term to minimize the impact of the global supply chain disruption.
+- Explore local sourcing in the short to medium term to minimise the impact of the global supply chain disruption.

 Act now